trailofbits/challenge-tasks/README.md

 ```

 #### ssh tunneling
 On Mac, you'll need an X server such as [XQuartz](https://formulae.brew.sh/cask/xquartz#default) to be able to view and interact with the X11 environment we're about to forward from our Coder VM.
-You will also need a VNC client, e.g., [Tiger VNC Viewer](https://formulae.brew.sh/cask/tigervnc-viewer#default) and [VNC Viewer](https://formulae.brew.sh/cask/vnc-viewer#default) are available from Brew on macOS or from your package manager of choice on Linux, and should work fine, or just use your favourite.

 On your laptop, *if* you are running MacOS, XQuartz should set `$DISPLAY` for you.
 On Mac, XQuartz will enable you to interact with the X11 environment of your Coder instance over ssh.
 (If your client/laptop OS is Linux, ensure you have your X server set up properly to receive the session/apps you're about to tunnel over ssh from your Coder instance).